jonniespratley/javascript-learning-material/modern-javascript-1/javascript-fundamentals.md

 ---

 ## 1.4.
-JavaScript Classes
+JavaScript "Classes"
 Classes are a way to blueprint functionality.
-There are many ways to create a class in JavaScript, we will focus on the most comment ways.
+There are many ways to create a "class" in JavaScript, we will focus on the most common ways.

-#### 1.4.0.8.
+### 1.4.0.8.
 Class declarations
 One way to define a class is using a class declaration.
 To declare a class, you use the class keyword with the name of the class ("Rectangle" here).

 ```js